What is permanent makeup?

 What should I expect after my permanent makeup procedure?

 Immediately post treatment the area will appear darker than the target colour.
 You may experience some weeping of lymph fluid, which must be blotted away.
 As the area heals it is natural to sense some itching and see some flaking or light scabbing.
-Please follow all of the aftercare instructions provided by your artist, using only the products provided or recommended.
-All treatments include a perfection session to be done between 6 and 8 weeks following the initial procedure.
-This is a mandatory component.
-Please refer to the section on aftercare for further information.
+Please follow all of the post care instructions provided by your artist, using only the products provided or recommended.
+First touch-up can be booked within 6-8 weeks following the initial procedure.
+It is your responsibility to schedule all extra touch-up appointments to make minor changes.

 Can I wear my makeup after a procedure?